EducationalTestingService/VAMP/README.md

 Chee Wee Leong, Lei Chen, Gary Feng, Chong Min Lee and Matthew MulHolland, in Proceedings of the 4th Multimodal Learning Analytics Workshop and Grand Challenges (MLA), Seattle, 2015

+A talk about VAMP will be given at [PyGotham 2016](https://2016.pygotham.org/)

 Biovision Hierarchical (BVH) Format
 ---------